 The best way you can verify the information is correct is by either referencing your internet bill, or contact your internet service provider and ask them for the speeds they provide per your service agreement.
 Then visit the map and check to see what they have listed for your address.
 You will also want to run a speed test (click here) or visit speedtest.net, to verify that you in fact are receiving what your ISP said.
 Sign up for email update and you will get notified when the portal is open for challenges.
-The portal will also include the ability for residents to challenge and run a speed test through the portal.
-If a report or a speed test includes challenge-qualifying evidence, MIHI will share that evidence with an eligible challenger to officially submit information from a non-eligible challenger as an official challenge.
+The portal that residents will use to submit a challenge click here.
+Merit will submit challenges on the behalf of residents, to learn more about Merit click here.
 Eligible challengers include local units of government, Tribal governments, nonprofit organizations, and internet service providers.
+However with the newly implemented Merit challenge portal residents have a way to mark inconsistencies on the map.
 DO NOT LET THIS STOP YOU FROM REPORTING INACCURACY.
 Failure to report accuracy could impact funding to the local area, and the community could lose out on internet services.